pandas-dev/pandas/doc/source/indexing.rst

 quite sophisticated data analysis and manipulation, especially for working with higher dimensional data.
 In essence, it enables you to effectively store and manipulate arbitrarily high dimension data in a 2-dimensional tabular structure (DataFrame), for example.
-It is not limited to DataFrame
+It is not limited to DataFrames.

 In this section, we will show what exactly we mean by "hierarchical" indexing and how it integrates with the all of the pandas indexing functionality